monnierliz/monnierliz.github.io/index.md

 If you would like to learn more about Awareness Through Movement® classes, here is a link to a fabulous 5-minute video produced by Future Life Now.
        https://www.youtube.com/watch?v=NQjBXunhOVQ&t=3s

-Rib Cage Revival:  A Bones for Life® series
+Bones for Life® Head to Toe, 4 Tuesdays in May with Liz Monnier

-With Liz Monnier
+“To develop sight, we need to have light.
+To develop hearing, we need to have sounds.
+To develop the bones, we need confrontation with pressure.
+This pressure, like light and sound, is provided in the natural conditions of our everyday life.
+It is present in the way we bring the weight of the body to the ground in the springy and rhythmical pulsations of walking.”
+Ruthy Alon

-A four-week series in April designed to create a flexible rib cage that responds and promotes a weight-bearing way of standing and walking.
+This next segment “Head to Toe,” invites us to discover the relationships of the many skeletal components that allow us effortless movement particularly in standing and walking.
+If you are new to Bones for Life®, this is an excellent time to start!
+If you have taken classes, this segment provides an opportunity to revisit, refresh and upgrade your understanding and go deeper into the processes.
+Bones for Life® is designed to help anyone, and everyone, use natural movements to promote bone health and strength while possibly preventing osteoporosis.

-When was the last time you thought about your rib cage?
-How we hold our chest often reflects our personality.
-A chest that is lifted can portray an arrogant sense of self while a chest that is pulled downward may give the impression of poor self-esteem.
-The humbleness of a neutral chest might reflect self-respect and dignity.
-The role of the rib cage is crucial to the overall organization required for sustained standing and walking.
-The 12 vertebrae of the thoracic spine connect with and support the ribs and often need our attention.
-This series will bring awareness to these mobility check points with the gentle processes of Bones for Life®.
 This series will require a wrap (7 yards by 40 inches of light cotton fabric.)

 With simple and gentle instruction, Bones for Life® processes can also bring the following benefits: